mv3-examples/firefox-addon-dev-notes/README.md

   #### Edge case host types

-  The permissions error `"Missing host permissions for the tab"` is present on `view-source` and reader view pages that would otherwise allow loading of contextmenu actions.
+  The permissions error `"Missing host permissions for the tab"` is present on `view-source`, PDF view (pdf.js), and reader view pages that would otherwise allow loading of contextmenu actions.

   The context menus still render on these pages, but the onclick actions don't work because of the permissions of these special page types, even with the correct expected permissions in the manifest.